-Your garden is doing well and you’re even starting to harvest some vegetables when all of a sudden you see some weird little white spots on your pumpkins, squash, cucumbers, or zucchini.
+Your garden is doing well, and you’re even starting to harvest some vegetables when suddenly you see some weird little white spots on your pumpkins, squash, cucumbers, or zucchini.
 You shrug it off, thinking it’s probably no big deal.

-A few days later it’s spread to more and more leaves, and those few innocent white dots have overtaken more and more leaves in a white, powdery mess of horror.
+A few days later, it has spread to more and more leaves, and those few innocent white dots have overtaken more and more leaves in a white, powdery mess of horror.
 You, my friend, have an outbreak of powdery mildew.

-While you can’t reverse it, in this blog post, I’ll show you a simple two-step process to keep it from spreading further.
+While you can’t reverse it, I’ll show you a simple two-step process to keep it from spreading further in this blog post.

 What is Powdery Mildew?

-Powdery mildew is a fungal disease that affects a wide range of plants, including apples, pears, flowers, squash, zucchini, pumpkins, and cucumbers.
-Powdery mildew diseases are caused by not one, but many different species of fungi.
+Powdery mildew is a fungal disease affecting many plants, including apples, pears, flowers, squash, zucchini, pumpkins, and cucumbers.
+Powdery mildew diseases are caused by not one but many different species of fungi.
 It spreads by spores, and once you’ve got it, it’s almost impossible to get rid of for the season.

-Thankfully, it will not permanently damage your plant, but it will slow down or cease any fruit or vegetable production.
+Thankfully, it will not permanently damage your plant, but it will slow down or cease fruit and vegetable production.

 What Causes Powdery Mildew?

-Hot moist conditions, combined with poor airflow from spacing plants too close together in the garden are a breeding ground for an outbreak of powdery mildew.
+Hot moist conditions and poor airflow from spacing plants too close together in the garden are breeding grounds for an outbreak of powdery mildew.
 Some species of plants are more susceptible to powdery mildew than others.

 If you’re experiencing the fungus on a perennial year after year, you might consider pulling it out and replacing it with a more disease-resistant variety next year.